ahmetnecirvandogan/NBA-GAME/README.md

-# 🏀 NBA Game Simulation - COMP 132 Advanced Programming Project
+# 🏀 NBA Game Simulation - Advanced Programming Project

 **Experience the thrill of managing your own NBA fantasy team!
 This Java Swing application allows users to sign up, draft players, simulate seasons and playoffs, and track their team's progress.**